-“Dimming The Sun” Could Be A Viable Way To Reduce Climate Change Says New Research
+‘Dimming The Sun’ Could Be A Viable Way To Reduce Climate Change, Says New Research

-It may sound a lot like science fiction but new research suggests that human beings may be able to “dim the sun” to reduce the effects of climate change on Earth.
+It may sound a lot like science fiction, but new research suggests that human beings may be able to “dim the sun” to reduce the effects of climate change on Earth.
 CNN reports that a new study from researchers at Harvard and Yale claims that a process called stratospheric aerosol injection could slash global warming by 50 percent.

 Stratospheric aerosol injection involves spraying the earth’s lower stratosphere with sulfates up to 12 miles.
 If you’re wondering how the sulfates are going to get there, the researchers propose using balloons, a high-altitude aircraft, or large naval-style guns.